Stability-AI/stability-sdk/README.md

 # stability-clients
 Client implementations that interact with the Stability Generator API

-# Interfaces Dependency
-These clients depend on the `interfaces` submodules.
-You will need to do a:
-* `git submodule update --init`

-Additionally, if you pull code changes, there may be changes to the gRPC interfaces, so when you do so, please perform:
-* `git submodule update --init --recursive`

 # Python client

 `client.py` is both a command line client and an API class that wraps the gRPC based API.
 To try the client: